-Students may be admitted to programs with advanced standing if they have taken appropriate college courses at another accredited institution and earned a grade of 'C' or higher.
+Students may be admitted to programs with advanced standing if they have taken appropriate college courses at another accredited institution or System College and earned a "C" or higher.
 Courses successfully completed prior to admission will be considered for transfer.

-It is the responsibility of students to furnish the following: (1) official transcript and (2) copy of the course description.
-A Department Chair, Program Coordinator, or designee will evaluate each program specific course and grade.
+It is the student's responsibility to furnish the following: (1) transfer request form, (2) official transcript, and (3) copy of the course description.
+The Vice President of Academic Affairs (VPAA), Department Chair, Program Coordinator or designee will evaluate each course and grade and determine if the credits should transfer.
+The student will receive a list of courses accepted for transfer.

-Current students seeking to take a course at another college and wishing to apply that course to their degree must have prior written approval from the Vice President of Academic Affairs and their Department Chair or Program Coordinator.
+Any current students seeking to take a course at another college and wishing to apply that course to their degree must submit a transfer credit authorization form to the VPAA for approval.
 Without this written approval prior to enrollment in the course, the College does not guarantee acceptance of this course as transfer credit.
 Grades of courses transferred are not included in the GPA or CGPA.
-Credits earned at another institution will be added to the total credits accumulated for graduation.
+Approved Credits earned at another institution will be added to the total credits accumulated for graduation.